deltarod/NAU-CS499/Project6/README.md

-# Demonstrating regularization/overfitting
+# Convolutional Neural Networks
-In this project, we will use regularization techniques to determine what to do in regards to training.
+In this project, we will use a convolutional neural network to learn how to determine a digit.
-We cannot use early stopping in this lab as that is what we have done in the past..

 ## Algorithm Code
-Each different regularization paramater can be found [here](https://github.com/deltarod/NAU-CS499/blob/master/Project5/MainRunner.R)
+The main runnner can be found here [here](https://github.com/deltarod/NAU-CS499/blob/master/Project6/MainRunner.R)

-The model definition can be found [here](https://github.com/deltarod/NAU-CS499/blob/master/Project5/Model.R)
+The meat can be found [here](https://github.com/deltarod/NAU-CS499/blob/master/Project6/Model.R)

 ## Requirements
 R installed